NCAR/lsfsql/INSTALL.md

 Suggested:
 * SQL Server (tested with MySQL)
   * Server must be able to import CSV files.
+  * Example SQL schema provided.
+All fieldnames are based directly on LSF's API reference

 Example compile on AIX:
 ```